 - Uri Dam with 480 MW Hydroelectric station is located in Jammu and Kashmir state.

 - Kishanganga Hydroelectric Plant 330 MW Hydroelectric station is located in Jammu and Kashmir state.
+If you want to your bill, all thanks to science, it is very easy to check electricity bills online.

 2. River Chenab

+Pakistan is a country rich in natural beauty and scenic views.
+From lush green plains to vast mountain ranges to majestic deserts, Pakistan has it all.
 River Chenab, just like River Jhelum, is split between India and Pakistan.
 It rises in the upper Himalayas in the Lahaul and Spiti district of Himachal Pradesh state, India, and flows through the Jammu region of Jammu and Kashmir into the plains of Punjab, Pakistan, before flowing into the Indus River near the city of Uch Sharif.

 The river was known to Indians in the Vedic period.
 In 325 BC, Alexander the Great founded the town of Alexandria on the Indus, presently known as Uch Sharif.
 Jhelum and Ravi join Chenab, Beas joins Sutlej, and then Sutlej and Chenab join to form Panjnad near Uch Sharif.
 The combined stream runs southwest for approximately 45 miles and joins the Indus River at Mithankot.
 The Indus continues into the Arabian Sea.